 PlanIT Planning and Development ("PlanIT") are instructed to submit representations on the Preferred Options South Staffordshire Local Plan consultation.
-Our client is the owner of land immediately to the south of proposed allocated housing site ref 419 A&B, the extent of which is show on the plan which is attached to these representations.
+Our client controls land at Codsall which is identified as a proposed housing allocation (Site 419 A&B).
+Whilst we fully support the allocation of this parcel of land we wish to comment on the draft policies which will influence the scale and design content of a future planning application.